lolcommits/lolcommits-sample_plugin/README.md

     teardown_repo             # destroy the test repo
     in_repo(&block)           # run lolcommits within the test repo

 For STDIN and capturing IO use the `fake_io_capture` method.

-E.g. to capture the output of the `configure_options` method, while sending the string input 'true' (followed by a carriage return) to STDIN:
+    # capture the output of the `configure_options` method, sending the
+    # string input 'true' (followed by a carriage return) to STDIN:
     output = fake_io_capture(inputs: %w(true)) do
       configured_plugin_options = plugin.configure_options!
     end